afarcome/qsrr/README.md

 Code for the paper "Quantile Share Ratio Regression"

-This project reports R code for implementing the methods Farcomeni "Quantile Share Ratio Regression"
+This project reports R code for implementing the methods in Farcomeni (2026) "Quantile Share Ratio Regression", Statistical Papers

 The following libraries shall be installed in R before using code from this project: